 - 1.1: A live link to the Blackboard course was not provided for Reviewer verification; however, no specific instructions were identified within the syllabus.
 The Reviewer will assume some of this may be available online.
-Consider adding instructions for locating course components within the syllabus. - 1.2: The purpose and structure for the course was clearly explained in the syllabus.
-The course description was very detailed and well explained. - 1.3: Etiquette expectations (sometimes called "netiquette") for any online discussions, email, and other forms of course communication were partially covered.
+Consider adding instructions for locating course components within the syllabus.
+Note that information was provided relative to using Dropbox for submission of assignments, but specific instructions were not provided in the syllabus.
+Consider including as the syllabus serves as a backup for instructions and information. - 1.2: The purpose and structure for the course was clearly explained in the syllabus. - 1.3: Etiquette expectations (sometimes called "netiquette") for any online discussions, email, and other forms of course communication were partially covered.
 Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also, consider that slang can be misunderstood or misinterpreted. - Do not use all capital letters when composing your responses as this is considered "shouting" and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read. - Be respectful of others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 It is best to spell out its meaning first, and then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
 After that, you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text-messaging shortcuts.

-The instructor included a section on Classroom/Laboratory Policy and Electronic Devices and Gaming Policy that covered some of these criteria.
+The instructor included a section on Classroom Policy and Gaming Policy that covered some of this criteria.
 The Reviewer commends including this language and expectation in the syllabus.

-1.4: Some course and institutional policies were covered in the syllabus: The Attendance Policy and

-Classroom/Lab Policy was described, but the Reviewer was unable to locate the Academic Dishonesty Policy that is common in other Maine courses.
-The Reviewer also recommends adding a live link to these policies from the college web site.

-- 1.5: Technology requirements (for either F2F or online) were implied, but not expressly indicated.
-The assumption is that the college will provide these technologies (AutoCAD software) but that is not clear.
-The Reviewer recommends expressing any requirements provided by the college v. any that may need to be purchased by the student.
-Do students need to purchase AutoCAD or is it provided? - 1.6: No prerequisite/co-requisite knowledge is listed for this course. - 1.7: Reviewer always recommends including technology requirements; what should students know prior to taking this course? - 1.8: There is a placeholder for the faculty information.
+- 1.4: Some course and institutional policies were covered in the syllabus: The Attendance Policy and Classroom/Lab Policy was described, but the Reviewer was unable to locate the Academic Dishonesty Policy that is common in other Maine courses.
+The Reviewer also recommends adding a live link to these policies from the college web site. - 1.5: Technology requirements (for either F2F or online) were implied, but not expressly indicated.
+The assumption is that the college will provide these technologies, but that is not clear.
+The Reviewer recommends expressing any requirements provided by the college v. any that may need to be purchased by the student. - 1.6: No prerequisite/co-requisite knowledge for this course. - 1.7: See 1.5 - 1.8: There is a placeholder for the faculty information.
 The Reviewer encourages adding a video introduction link or a biographical sketch to the course as well even if the course is F2F. - 1.9: Access to the discussions in Blackboard were not available to the Reviewer.
 The Reviewer encourages use of asynchronous discussions outside of class.
 Student introductions and short bio builds a learning community.